 Diagnosing partial third cranial nerve palsy is facilitated by an alert patient.
 The deficit of adduction, supraduction, and infraduction should be apparent even if partially paralyzed.

 In very mild cases, one might have to resort to eliciting latent deviation or phoria with Maddox rod or alternate cover testing (to dissociate the 2 eyes and interrupt fusion).

 Ptosis results from weakness of the levator palpebrae, and this often is complete or nearly so, in which case the pupil is covered and the patient cannot see from the involved eye.

-Milder degrees of ptosis are examined best using measurements of the palpebral fissure width; more information can be gained from measuring the margin reflex distances (MRD).
+Milder degrees of ptosis are examined best using measurements of the palpebral fissure width; more information can be gained from measuring the margin reflex distances (MRD), as follows:

-Pupillary dilatation and sluggish or absent reaction to light results from involvement of parasympathetic fibers that originate in the Edinger-Westphal subnucleus of the third cranial nerve complex.
+Pupillary dilatation and sluggish or absent reaction to light results from involvement of parasympathetic fibers that originate in the Edinger-Westphal subnucleus of the third cranial nerve complex, as follows:

-If there is partial preservation of parasympathetic pupillary innervation with third cranial nerve disorders, the pupil on the involved side may react to light nearly as briskly as the pupil of the other eye.
+If there is partial preservation of parasympathetic pupillary innervation with third cranial nerve disorders, the pupil on the involved side may react to light nearly as briskly as the pupil of the other eye, as follows:

 Nuclear third cranial nerve palsy demonstrates in addition to the ipsilateral findings, contralateral partial ptosis and elevation palsy.